FILP-3D: Enhancing 3D Few-shot Class-incremental Learning with Pre-trained Vision-Language Models: Experiments

 \subsection{Experimental Results}

-We conduct extensive experiments on FSCIL3D-XL's S2S task (Table~\ref{tab-shapenet2modelnet}), FSCIL3D-XL's S2R task (Table~\ref{tab-shapenet2co3d}), and \citet{FSCIL-3D}'s benchmark (Sec.
-6 of Suppl.).
-To make a comprehensive comparison, we choose the following models: 1) $Joint$: Models are trained with samples from all currently visible classes, which can represent their upper bound in FSCIL tasks.
-2) One 3D SOTA approach developed by \citet{FSCIL-3D}.
-3) Two 2D SOTA approaches FACT~\cite{FACT} and BiDist~\cite{BiDist}.
+\textbf{Compared methods.} To make a comprehensive comparison, we choose the following models: 1) $Joint$: Models are trained with samples from all currently visible classes, which can represent their upper bound in FSCIL tasks.
+2) One 3D FSCIL SOTA approach developed by \citet{FSCIL-3D}.
+3) Two 3D few-shot SOTA approaches PointCLIP~\cite{zhang2022pointclip} and ULIP~\cite{ULIP} which also utilize CLIP as backbone.
+We compare our model with these two models to validate the effectiveness of our model's design in addressing continuous-learning-related issues.
+We further introduce PointCLIP++ (PointCLIP backbone + RFE + SNC) to validate the generalization of our proposed modules.
+4) Two 2D SOTA approaches FACT~\cite{FACT} and BiDist~\cite{BiDist}.
 FACT uses manifold-mixup~\cite{maniflod-mixup} and virtual prototypes to ensure forward compatibility.
 BiDist uses knowledge distillation to retain knowledge.
 We use official codes to reproduce these methods, keeping all the original parameters unchanged.
 The only difference is that we replace the CNN-based network with CLIP2Point's depth encoder to allow 3D application.

-For visualization results, more comparison results (including ULIP~\cite{ULIP} and PointCLIP~\cite{zhang2022pointclip}) and effect of our proposed metrics, please refer to Sec.
-4,7,8 of Suppl.
+Notice that joint training suffers from the long-tail issue on new classes but can be properly solved on the FSCIL framework.
+Therefore, joint training results are not exactly the upper limit of $\rm NCAcc$ and $\rm F$.
+Therefore we exclude $\rm NCAcc, F$ metrics of $joint$ in the experiment table.

+\textbf{Experiments on \citet{FSCIL-3D}'s benchmark.} We report the performance on \citet{FSCIL-3D}'s ShapeNet2CO3D benchmark in Table~\ref{tab-fscil}. \citet{FSCIL-3D}'s work does not provide any detailed data partitions other than ShapeNet2CO3D.
+Consequently, we are unable to follow them and conduct further experiments and comparisons, such as incremental within a single dataset.
+As shown in Table~\ref{tab-fscil}, FILP-3D outperforms the other two methods.
+After the final task, our accuracy only drops to 70.1\%, which surpasses the upper bound of \citet{FSCIL-3D}'s method.
+This demonstrates the vast potential of CLIP in the 3D FSCIL task.
+However, we note that the results in this benchmark cannot distinctly indicate whether the performance degradation of ~\citet{FSCIL-3D} is caused by the new class or the old classes.
+We cannot conclude more observations based on it.

+\textbf{Experiments on the S2S task of FSCIL3D-XL.} Table~\ref{tab-shapenet2modelnet} reports the results of the synthetic data to the synthetic data task in our benchmark, whilch mainly reflect models' capability to mitigate issues like overfitting or catastrophic forgetting.

+FACT~\cite{FACT}, \citet{FSCIL-3D}'s work, and ULIP lack the shape-relative prior knowledge and therefore perform worse than methods that use CLIP as the backbone, such as PointCLIP~\cite{zhang2022pointclip} and baseline.
+This demonstrates that V-L PTMs are effective in addressing the dual challenges of forgetting and overfitting, not only in 2D FSCIL tasks but also in 3D FSCIL tasks.